 The consensual approach originated in the UK in the 1983 Breadline Britain study, which itself built on Peter Townsend's pioneering study of relative deprivation, 'Poverty in the UK'.
 Subsequently developed through the Poverty and Social Exclusion studies (see PSE UK), it is now being applied in countries across the World.
 In March 2017, the European Union adopted a new official measure of Material and Social Deprivation and, in April 2018, its first ever child deprivation measure, based on this needs-based approach to measuring poverty.

-A unique resource pulling together questionnaires from around the world which ask about the necessities of life.
-Here you will be able to search which questions have been asked and where.
+Surveys is a unique resource pulling together questionnaires from around the world which ask about the necessities of life.
+Here you can search which questions have been asked and where.

 Under World, you can explore how a wide variety of countries across all regions of the globe have taken this approach and adapted it to their needs - in particular, for meeting the UN's Sustainable Development Goals (SDG) on poverty.
 Here you can explore, for examples, how Uganda has successfully introduced measures of multi-dimensional child poverty based on an enforced lack of socially-perceived necessities and why, in Oceania, the Pacific Islands have - in 2019 - officially adopted the consensual approach to meet their SDG poverty goals.